1,000+ Opportunities

 gov/divisions/marketing/ncampi .

-Based on current listing details, eligibility includes: Entities seeking to establish or expand agricultural manufacturing and food processing facilities in North Carolina; pre-application consultation with NCDA&CS recommended.
+Based on current listing details, eligibility includes: Entities seeking to establish or expand value-added agricultural manufacturing and food processing facilities in North Carolina; pre-application consultation with NCDA&CS recommended.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $4,300,000 total Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.